ohhsodead/FileMasta/Public/README.md

 # Server List

-Adding severs is very easy, locate and edit *ftp-servers.txt* from this repo directory, insert your server link on a new line, that's it.
+Implementing new servers is easy, navigate and edit the file *ftp-servers.txt* from this directory, insert your server link on a new line, that's it.
 Just open a pull request and the files crawled from the server will be available once updated.

 - Only direct server links are allowed e.g. *ftp://domain.com* or *ftp://192.0.2.64/pub*
 - Credentials for authentication is supported e.g. *ftp://user:pass@192.0.2.64*